Educational Sessions

 Boiler Types & Applications

-Presented by Jude Wolfe, WARE & Boiler University
+Presented by Jude Wolf, WARE & Boiler University

 With over 25 years of field service experience, Jude has worked on nearly every type of boiler system.
 Known for his calm, practical teaching style, he helps students connect real-world service skills in the boiler room.